 I am a doctoral candidate in Architecture (History, Theory, and Society) at UC Berkeley, where I have taught courses in architectural history and American studies.
 I also hold a Master’s degree in Public History, giving me expertise in American history as it comes alive in museums, archives, and historic preservation.
 My research and teaching focus on the late 19th century to the present, with special interest in the American West and South, the intersections of built and natural environments, and the history of ideas such as transcendentalism.
 My work has earned numerous awards, grants, and fellowships, reflecting both scholarly strength and the ability to communicate complex ideas effectively.

-Beyond classrooms, I have taught in historical site interpretation and fieldwork-based learning settings.
-These experiences shaped a flexible, student-centered teaching style that adapts to each learner’s goals and strengths.
-I prioritize clarity, real-world connections, and organizing ideas in ways that support long-term understanding.
+In both editing and teaching, I prioritize clarity, real-world connections, and organizing ideas in ways that support long-term understanding.
 I take time to learn each student’s needs and help them discover strategies that work best while building confidence and independent thinking.
 My goal is to help students succeed in the present and develop skills in writing, research, and critical thinking that serve them well beyond our sessions.